apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/030-installing-the-driver-on-windows.md

 Each computer where you install the driver must meet the following system
 requirements:

-  * The 64-bit editions of the following operating systems are supported:
+  * One of the following operating systems are supported:
-    * Windows® 8 and 8.1
+    * Windows Vista, 7, 8, or 10
-    * Windows® 7 Professional
+    * Windows Server 2008 or later
-    * Windows® Server 2008, 2013 R2
+  * 75 MB of available disk space
   * .NET Framework 4.5, installed and enabled by default on Windows 8 and later
-  * 60 MB of available disk space
+  * Visual C++ Redistributable for Visual Studio 2013 installed (with the same bitness as the driver that you are installing)

   * The client must be able to resolve the actual host name of the Drill node or nodes from the IP address.
 Verify that a DNS entry was created on the client machine for the Drill node or nodes.
 If not, create an entry in `\Windows\system32\drivers\etc\hosts` for each node in the following format: